openshift/special-resource-operator/README.md

 # Installation
 Note: The Special Resource operator has a [dependency](#Node-Feature-Discovery-dependency) on the Node Feature Discovery (NFD) operator.
 If deploying on OpenShift from OperatorHub, NFD will be installed automatically.
-If deploying from the CLI, first install NFD.
+If deploying directly from Github (this repo), first install NFD.

 ## From OperatorHub
 The Special Resource Operator is available as a community operator on OperatorHub, and as an official Red Hat operator (tech-preview) starting in OpenShift 4.9.